Maahsome/ktrouble/HELP.md

   ktrouble get [command]

 Available Commands:
-  namespace      Get a list of namespaces node           Get a list of node labels nodelabels     Get a list of defined node labels in config.yaml running        Get a list of running pods serviceaccount Get a list of K8s ServiceAccount(s) in a Namespace sizes          Get a list of defined sizes utilities      Get a list of supported utility container images
+  configs        Get a list of configs namespace      Get a list of namespaces node           Get a list of node labels nodelabels     Get a list of defined node labels in config.yaml running        Get a list of running pods serviceaccount Get a list of K8s ServiceAccount(s) in a Namespace sizes          Get a list of defined sizes templates      Get a list of templates utilities      Get a list of supported utility container images

 Global Flags: